A step towards Courageous Change: Inside Ember & 64 Million Artists’ Workshop Series for community-led LGBTQIA+ mental health organisations

 Ember Mental Health, in partnership with 64 Million Artists, recently facilitated Courageous Change, a three-part online workshop series for 18 team members from LGBTQIA+ community-based mental health organisations across Africa, whose funding and wellbeing have been deeply impacted by global political shifts.

-Courageous Change was designed as a reflective, future-focused workshop series to support organisations to pause, reconnect with purpose, explore innovative responses to the pressures they face and facilitate shared learning between organisations working in complex and often hostile environments.
+Courageous Change was designed as a reflective, future-focused workshop series to support organisations in pausing, reconnecting with purpose, exploring innovative responses to the pressures they face, and facilitating shared learning between organisations working in complex and often hostile environments.

 Why Courageous Change, Why Now?